gregschwartz/aw_watcher_procrastination/README.md

-# Activity Categorizer

-A Python library for categorizing activities in ActivityWatch as productive, procrastinating, or unclear.
+# ActivityWatch Procrastination Monitor

+A Python application that monitors your activity using ActivityWatch and alerts you when you're procrastinating.

 ## Features

-- Rule-based activity categorization
+- Real-time activity monitoring through ActivityWatch
-- URL and application name matching
-- Case-insensitive pattern matching
-- Configurable categorization rules
+- Alerts when you're procrastinating
-- Integration with ActivityWatch
+- Mini browser to chat with your productivity assistant

 ## Installation